Estimated reading time: 19 minutes

 We stopped here sometime and continued our journey to the Jaswant Garh War Memorial to honour a brave soldier’s sacrifice—a moving moment for us all.
 As the evening approached, we reached our homestay in Tawang and had a pleasant night stay in our cosy homestay.

-Day 4: Tawang – Monasteries and more
+Day 4: Tawang local attractions

 Our first day in Tawang began with a visit to the magnificent Tawang Monastery.
 Standing inside its halls, seeing the giant statue of Buddha and colourful decoration inside the monastery gave me chills.
 Later, we explored Urgeling Monastery, which is the birthplace of the 6th Dalai Lama, Tsangyang Gyatso.
-There we saw the footprint of the Dalai Lama and beautiful pictures inside it.
+There, we saw the footprint of the Dalai Lama and beautiful pictures inside it.
 After that, we visit Ani Gompa and Buddha Park.
 A giant statue of Buddha and other small statues are the attractions of the park.
 Later, we paid tribute at the Tawang War Memorial and enjoyed a light and sound show as the evening approached.

 The beautiful shops adorned with decorative cups and other Tibetan decorative items were another attraction not to be missed in Tawang.
 Finally, we ended the day journaling in the cosy warmth of our hotel, enjoying a special butter tea from Tawang.

-Day 5: Bum La Pass & Madhuri Lake – At the Edge of India
+Day 5: Bum La Pass & Madhuri Lake

-That day, we woke up early and were very excited to visit the stunning Sungester Lake or Madhuri Lake, where the Koila movie was shot.
-Through a rough mountain road, we finally reach the tri-zone leading to Bumla pass.
-Bum La Pass, a high-altitude military post on the Indo-China border.
-The thin air and biting cold couldn’t take away the awe of being there.
-On the return journey, we take a detour and visit the dreamy Madhuri Lake—its still waters reflecting the surrounding snow-clad peaks.
+On our return journey, we take a detour and visit the dreamy Madhuri Lake.
 It’s a stunning lake indeed, and we did not miss the opportunity to try the delicious food served by the India Army in the canteen nearby.
-It’s a breathtaking place, we cannot keep time passing by.
 Finally, we leave this place and continue to our next stop at the Panga Teng Tso Lake (P.T.
 Tso Lake).
 When we reached there, it was quite cold, and we rushed to our car and returned to our hotel.
-Read more about our road trip to Tawang.

 Nestled just a short drive away from Dirang, Sangti Valley felt like a scene from a dream.
 The moment we stepped out of the car, we were greeted by a cool breeze, the gentle murmur of the Sangti River, and panoramic views of lush green meadows flanked by pine-covered hills and snow-capped peaks in the distance.
 The valley was carpeted in shades of green, dotted with grazing sheep, fluttering prayer flags, and traditional Monpa homes with flower-laden balconies.
 Though our schedule didn’t allow us to linger long, we made a silent promise to return someday—to spend more time walking the trails, visiting local villages, and maybe even camping under the stars.